sheenanick/java-hair-salon/README.md

 # Hair Salon

-#### A Web Application for Epicodus Java Week 3 Independent Project, 09.23.2016
+#### _A Web Application for Epicodus Java Week 3 Independent Project, 09.23.2016_

-#### By _**Sheena Nickerson**_
+#### By **Sheena Nickerson**

 ## Description

-This is an application for a hair salon where the user can add a list of stylists, and for each stylist, add clients who see that stylist.
+This is a web application for a hair salon where the user can add a list of stylists, and for each stylist, add clients who see that stylist.
 The stylists work independently, so each client only belongs to a single stylist.

 ## Database Schema